COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 Throughout the Washington, D.C, region, the nation and the world, Children’s National Hospital is recognized for our expertise and innovation in pediatric care and as an advocate for all children.Read more

-U.S. News & World Report ranked Children’s National a top 10 children’s hospital for its Best Children’s Hospitals annual rankings for 2020-21, with a #1 ranking in newborn care for the fourth straight year.
+For the fifth straight year, U.S. News & World Report ranked Children’s National a top 10 children’s hospital for its Best Children’s Hospitals annual rankings for 2021-22, with a #1 ranking in newborn care.
 Learn more about our specialty care rankings.

 The Bear Institute is announcing the first annual Bear Institute PACK (Pediatric Accelerator Challenge for Kids), a start-up competition to address the gap in digital health innovation funding dedicated to children.

 Children’s National Hospital is pleased to announce it has selected Muller Fabbri, M.D., Ph.D., as associate director for the Center for Cancer and Immunology Research at the Children’s National Research Institute.
 In this role, he will build and lead the Cancer Biology Program while developing and conducting basic and translational research.
 Dr. Fabbri will also develop multidisciplinary research projects with various clinical divisions, including oncology, blood and marrow transplantation, pathology and hematology.

 The new class of residents arriving at Children’s National Hospital is the hospital’s most diverse class ever.